Beechworth Victoria

 Suggested by Erin from Australian Mountains To See

-Just two hours from Melbourne, Lorne is blessed with a magnificent beachfront that you can enjoy as you approach along the iconic Great Ocean Road.
+Just two hours from Melbourne, Lorne has a magnificent beachfront that you can enjoy as you approach along the Great Ocean Road.
 The main street boasts fantastic eateries, bars, cafes and boutique stores, beach frontage and a grassed area perfect for picnics and kids to run and play.

 Lorne Beach Victoria